Millennial Money Mission:

+The ease of using smartphone apps to invest can make anyone a day trader.
+The new ease of access to securities markets combined with open online chat and discussion forums suggesting the most viable stocks make it tempting to invest based on social sentiment instead of the fundamentals of the investment itself.
 Smartphone apps give instant access to trading and portfolio management services, with market access at your fingertips.
 If you are fairly new to investing, jumping right into trading stocks, bonds, and other complex financial products may not be in your best interest.
 For example, if you are an emotional person who is swayed by market gyrations, you may end up buying investments at high prices and selling at low prices.
 Even if you are paying low, or no, trading fees, frequent buying and selling can cost you in the long run.
 You may also end up with a portfolio that isn’t balanced or diversified.

 Things to think about when using investing apps:

 - Investing on autopilot: Putting your investment portfolio on cruise control may be attractive to people who think investing is difficult and complex.
 However, if you don’t pay attention to your investments or the services you are using, you may not be happy in the long run.
 Also, if you use a number of different apps, you risk over-complicating your finances.

 - Cyber and data security: Read the terms of service and understand how the company will protect your financial data.
 With any online application, there’s a risk of being hacked.
 Check consumer reviews and internet searches for information about any data breaches the app may have experienced.